calebkm/jquery-oscillator/README.md

 myOscillator.toggle();
 ```

-To stop the oscillator and reset the value and direction to the initial state:
+To stop the oscillator and reset the options to the initial state:
 ```javascript
 myOscillator.stop();
 ```

 ## Options ##

-You can pass an optional hash of options, with the defaults set to:
+You can pass a hash of options, with the defaults set to:

 ```javascript
 options = {